rulehub/rulehub/docs/ci-security.md

 Notes / limitations:

-- OIDC (id-token) and keyless cosign signing can’t be reproduced; gate those steps with `SKIP_SUPPLYCHAIN` (already supported).
+- OIDC (id-token) and keyless cosign signing can't be reproduced; gate those steps with `SKIP_SUPPLYCHAIN` (already supported).
-- `GITHUB_TOKEN` permissions differ; don’t rely on fine‑grained permission simulation locally.
+- `GITHUB_TOKEN` permissions differ; don't rely on fine‑grained permission simulation locally.
 - Only Linux runner images are emulated.

 When to still push a branch / PR: